-Gaining customer insights isn’t necessarily mean classifying the potential customer into the a specific demographic box, it’s more about understanding the thought process, behaviours (where do they hangout on the web), interests and demands they are seeking and how you can help fulfil those needs throughout the customer buying cycle.
+Gaining customer insights isn’t necessarily mean classifying the potential customer into the specific demographic box, it’s more about understanding the thought process, behaviors (where do they hang out on the web), interests and demands they are seeking and how you can help fulfill those needs throughout the customer buying cycle.

-Tools and methods for capturing this information includes:
+Tools and methods for capturing this information include:

 - Developing persona’s

-- Then segmenting or developing cohorts for your persona’s via your existing web analytics tool to dissect visitor behaviour
+- Then segmenting or developing cohorts for your persona’s via your existing web analytics tool to dissect visitor behavior

 - Use Google Insights & Keyword Planner (with a grain of salt) to understand past and upcoming search trends